Security Futures—Know Your Risks, or Risk Your Future

 Where cash settlement is required, the underlying security is not delivered.
 Rather, any security futures contracts that are open are settled through a final cash payment based on the settlement price.
 Once this payment is made, neither party has any further obligations on the contract.

 When a brokerage firm lends you part of the funds needed to purchase a security, such as common stock, the term "margin" refers to the amount of cash, or down payment, the customer is required to deposit.
-By contrast, a security futures contract is an obligation not an asset and has no value as collateral for a loan.
-When you enter into a security futures contract, you are required to make a payment referred to as a "margin payment" or "performance bond" to cover potential losses.
+By contrast, you should be aware that a security futures contract is an obligation and is not an asset.
+The contract has no value as collateral for a loan.
+When you enter into a security futures contract, you are required to pay a margin deposit or performance bond.
+These are good faith deposits to ensure your performance of obligations under the contract rather than down payments for the underlying securities.

 For a relatively small amount of money (the margin requirement), a futures contract worth several times as much can be bought or sold.
 The smaller the margin requirement in relation to the underlying value of the futures contract, the greater the leverage.
-Because of this leverage, small changes in price can result in large gains and losses in a short period of time.
+Because of this leverage, small changes in the price of the contract can result in large gains and losses in a short period of time.

-Note that a 4 percent decrease in the value of the contract resulted in a loss of 20 percent of the margin deposited.
-A 20 percent decrease in the contract price ($50 to $40) would mean a drop in the nominal value of the contract from $5,000 to $4,000, thereby wiping out 100 percent of the margin deposited on the security futures contract.
+Note that a six percent decrease in the value of the contract resulted in a loss of 40 percent of the margin deposited.
+A 15 percent decrease in the contract price ($50 to $42.50) would mean a drop in the nominal value of the contract from $5,000 to $4,250, thereby wiping out 100 percent of the margin deposited on the security futures contract.

-Unlike stocks, gains and losses in security futures accounts are posted to your account every day.
-Each day's gains are determined by the settlement price set by the exchange.
-If due to losses your account falls below maintenance margin requirements, you will be required to place additional funds in your account to cover those losses.
+Unlike stocks, gains and losses in security futures contracts are credited or debited to your account every day, based on the settlement price of the contracts at the close of that day’s trading.
+If the daily settlement price of a particular security futures contract rises, the buyer has a gain and the seller a loss.
+If due to losses your account falls below maintenance margin requirements, you may be required to place additional funds in your account to cover the margin deficiency.

 Variety of Security Futures Contracts